Close Menu

 Why credit scores can be a hurdle

 Nearly half (48.9%) of gig workers, particularly those classified as 1099 contractors, report being denied access to financial services they believe they can afford.
 A significant 63.1% attribute these denials to low credit scores.
-This highlights a systemic challenge: traditional credit scoring models often do not fully capture the financial reality of gig workers, who may have irregular income streams or lack traditional employment verification.
+This highlights a systemic challenge: traditional credit scoring models often fail to fully capture the financial realities of gig workers, who may have irregular income streams or lack traditional employment verification.

-Many gig workers juggle multiple jobs, which can result in fluctuating monthly earnings that do not accurately reflect their overall financial stability.
+Many gig workers juggle multiple jobs, leading to fluctuating monthly earnings that do not accurately reflect their overall financial stability.
 As a result, lenders may view them as high-risk borrowers, despite their ability to manage expenses and save effectively.

 The knowledge gap in credit score calculation

-While 55% of gig workers frequently check their credit scores, only about 36.3% understand all the factors that contribute to the calculation of their credit scores.
-This gap in credit literacy can lead to missed opportunities for improving creditworthiness and avoiding pitfalls that negatively impact scores.
+While 55% of gig workers frequently check their credit scores, only about 36.3% understand all the factors that contribute to their credit scores.
+This gap in credit literacy can lead to missed opportunities to improve creditworthiness and avoid pitfalls that negatively impact scores.
 For instance, many gig workers might not realize the importance of maintaining a low credit utilization ratio or the impact of late payments on their scores.

 Furthermore, the lack of access to financial education resources explicitly tailored for gig workers exacerbates this issue, leaving them vulnerable to misinformation and poor financial decisions.
 As the gig economy continues to grow, fostering a deeper understanding of credit management among these workers is essential for empowering them to navigate their financial futures more effectively.